Stay Alert - Control The Virus - Save Lives

 Change to our site inspection service

 We recognise the need to balance service delivery with reduced personal contact, so where possible we will now be conducting virtual inspections.
 We will be asking you to provide suitable photographic evidence and any other relevant details and information.
 Once these have been submitted to our team we will then contact you to advise if we need any further details or if you are okay to continue with your project.
 Our aim is to minimise the number of site inspections but still protect the public.
-Site inspections will only be undertaken if they are external visits and not in the property.

 Here are some examples, though the list is not exhaustive: